mrchristine/db-migration/README.md

 Limitations:
 * Instance profiles (AWS only): Group access to instance profiles will take precedence.
 If a user is added to the role directly, and has access via a group, only the group access will be granted during a migration.
-* Notebooks: ACLs to folders will need to be reconfigured by users.
-By default, it will be restricted if Notebook ACLs are enabled.
 * Clusters: Cluster creator will be seen as the single admin user who migrated all the clusters.
 (Relevant for billing purposes)
-  * Cluster permissions would need to manually be modified (Possibly available via private preview APIs)
   * Cluster creator tags cannot be updated.
 Added a custom tag with the original cluster creator for DBU tracking.
 * Jobs: Job owners will be seen as the single admin user who migrate the job configurations.
 (Relevant for billing purposes)
   * Jobs with existing clusters that no longer exist will be reset to the default cluster type